Ilanri/TrialProject/README.md

 - Set your Groq API key in the environment variable `GROQ_API_KEY`.
 - Place your knowledge base files in the `data/` directory.

+ If you update intro.txt, simply delete persona_prompt.txt to force a new persona to be generated.